I have been a Vgetarian but NOT a Vegan.

 - Allergy to Milk and Milk by products and Dairy Products

-We all had Milk, whic was considered healthy.
-We did not want to harm any animal and eat any animal by product.
+We all had Milk, which was considered healthy.
+We did not want to harm any animal but milk was considered to be helping Cow.
 I have grown up having dairy products-milk-yogurt and butter, but no Eggs.

 Below is some information I found-this is just the information – not my opinion.